safe2choose

 Misoprostol

 Misoprostol is the second medication included in the “abortion pill”.
-After mifepristone ends the pregnancy, misoprostol empties the uterus.
+After Mifepristone ends the pregnancy, Misoprostol empties the uterus.
 It does so by activating receptors in the uterus, thus increasing the frequency and strength of contractions.
 The stronger contractions help expel the tissue.
 This phase works similarly to a miscarriage, as it can cause heavy cramping1,3,4.

 What do I need to do before I take the abortion pill?